 Smoked Shetland salmon is now widely available.
 A range of hot and cold smoked salmon and gravadlax is presented whole or sliced in vacuum packs.

 Shetland’s salmon farming industry has grown rapidly since it started in the 1980s and it is now truly one of Shetland’s greatest national global success stories.
-In just under 30 years, the industry is now the cornerstone to the Shetland seafood industry worth a staggering £115 million a year and creating 189 jobs.
+In less than 40 years, the industry has become the cornerstone of the Shetland seafood industry worth a staggering £197.6 million a year supporting around 400 jobs.

 However, in order for salmon farming to compete in a global market in terms of scale and price – it has to be extremely efficient and innovative in its approach.